sasank98/intermdetr/README.md

 This model is constructed to work on encoders constructed for a different task and was implemented on "Unimatch".
-The model is made from deformable-DETR, but for 3D object detection 3D-object detection and stereo disparity on stereo cameras Inference and testing of the model are done in the checks_preps.ipynb file
+The model is made from deformable-DETR, but for 3D object detection 3D-object detection and stereo disparity on stereo cameras

 ## Installation and prerequisites
 Note: Make sure you are in this current directory Adding Unimatch to the directory, cloning this repo and unimatch